NJUVISION/PCGCv1/README.md

 cd dataprocess
 python mesh2pc.py
 ```
-The output point clouds can be download in http://yun.nju.edu.cn/d/227493a5bd/
+The output point clouds can be download in http://yun.nju.edu.cn/d/227493a5bd/ (todo)
 ```shell
 python generate_dataset.py
 ```
-the output training dataset can be download in http://yun.nju.edu.cn/d/604927e275/
+the output training dataset can be download in http://yun.nju.edu.cn/d/604927e275/ (todo)

 ---
 #### **Training**